alanwfalanwf/lensslate/faq.md

 To take a screenshot and save it in the camera role on your device:

+* On iOS devices with Touch ID, you press the side and home buttons simultaneously.
-* On iOS, you press the Home and Sleep/Wake buttons simultaneously.
+* On iOS devices with Face ID, you press the side and volume up buttons simultaneously.
-* On Android, you press and hold the Volume Down and Power buttons simultaneously.
+* On Android devices, you press and hold the volume down and power buttons simultaneously.

 I agree that these can be awkward and it could be more convenient if Lens Slate had a button to take a screenshot.